maxsitt/insect-detect-docs/docs/software/index.md

 pHAT for precise power management and install all necessary packages to work with the OAK-1 camera in our Python scripts.

-All Python scripts that can be used for automated insect monitoring are presented in the [Programming](programming.md){target=_blank} section, together with detailed explanations and hints for easy adaptation of the code to your use case.
+All Python scripts for testing and deploying the camera trap can be found in the [Programming](programming.md){target=_blank} section, together with details and tips for adapting the code to your use case.

 <figure markdown>
   ![VS Code Raspberry Pi SSH X11 window](assets/images/vscode_raspberry_ssh_x11.gif){ width=700" }